What is Intrinsic Value?

 Under the DDM, the dividends issued by a company are assumed to be representative of the company’s financial health and future outlook.

-Intrinsic valuation methods – considering how the value obtained is largely independent of market pricing – can uncover undervalued investment opportunities for investors to profit from the mispricing.
+The intrinsic value – considering how the obtained valuation is largely independent of market pricing – can uncover undervalued investment opportunities for investors to profit from the mispricing.